LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    ``-domain`` and ``-path`` keyword parameters must have string values.

-   The ``-expires`` parameter can be either a date object, a duration object, an integer, a string or any object which will produce a suitable value when converted into a string.
+   The ``-expires`` parameter can be either a date object, a duration object, an integer, a string or any object that will produce a suitable value when converted into a string.
 A date indicates the absolute date at which the cookie will expire.
 A duration indicates the time that the cookie should expire based on the time at which the cookie is being set.
 An integer